kintone/cli-kintone/README.md

       --basic-auth-password  Kintone Basic Auth Password
                                  [string] [default: KINTONE_BASIC_AUTH_PASSWORD]
-      --app                  The ID of the app               [string] [required] --guest-space-id       The ID of guest space
+      --app                  The ID of the app               [string] [required] --file-path            The path to source file.
+                             The file extension should be ".csv"        [string] --guest-space-id       The ID of guest space
                                       [string] [default: KINTONE_GUEST_SPACE_ID]
       --pfx-file-path        The path to client certificate file        [string]